apache/cassandra-java-driver/manual/pooling/README.md

 +-------+     +-------+     +----+     +----------+           +-------+
 ```

+If there are several connections in pool, driver evenly spreads new requests between connections.

 ### Configuring the connection pool

 Connections pools are configured with a [PoolingOptions][pooling_options] object, which